Linear recurrences indexed by $\mathbb{Z}$

 Equivalently, every solution to $\C\mathsf{x=0}$ can be written uniquely as a (possibly infinite) linear combination of the columns of $\sol(\C)$ indexed by $T_b$, and all such linear combinations exist (i.e. no infinite non-zero sums).\footnote{In the literature on linear recurrences (e.g. \cite{Bat27}), this is called a \emph{a fundamental system of solutions}.} When $T_b$ is finite, this is merely the definition of a basis.

 \begin{coro} If $\dim(\ker(\C))\!<\!\infty$, the columns of $\sol(\C)$ indexed by $T_b$ are a basis for $\ker(\C)$. \end{coro}

 \begin{ex} Let us consider the Fibonacci recurrence matrix $\C$ once more.
-The two $S$-balls are the sets of even and odd numbers, and so an $S$-schedule is a pair of consecutive integers.
-Theorems \ref{thm: solextend} and \ref{thm: solbasis} state that \begin{enumerate} \item any pair of adjacent columns of $\sol(\C)$ form a basis of $\ker(\C)$, and \item any pair of values $x_{a-1},x_a\in \k$ may be extended uniquely to an element of $\ker(\C)$.\qedhere \end{enumerate} \end{ex}
+The two $S$-balls are the sets of even and odd numbers, and so $T_a=\{a-1,a\}$ for all $a$.
+Theorems \ref{thm: solextend} and \ref{thm: solbasis} state that \begin{enumerate} \item any pair of adjacent columns of $\sol(\C)$ form a basis of $\ker(\C)$, and \item any pair of values $x_{a-1},x_a\in \k$ may be extended uniquely to an element of $\ker(\C)$. \end{enumerate} \end{ex}

 \begin{rem} Definition \ref{defn: schedule} generalizes $T_b$ to a broader class of sets, called \emph{schedules}, for which analogs of Theorems \ref{thm: solextend} and \ref{thm: solbasis} hold. \end{rem}